 Sleep Duration Is Associated with Depression

 This anti-sleep culture largely contributes to the decline in mental health within America.
 Published in the Anxiety and Depression Association of America journal, as well as another study published in the Sleep journal, there’s a correlation between sleep and depression.
-In particular, sleep duration significantly increases the risk of depression.
+Sleep duration significantly increases the risk of depression.
 The results indicated that incidences of depression were higher among those who slept less than 6 hours or more than 8 hours.
 As depression and anxiety are closely intertwined, sleep deprivation amplifies the already high anxiety among Americans.
-According to the (ADAA), nearly half of those diagnosed with depression also have an anxiety disorder – a disability from which 18% of the population suffer.
+According to the (ADAA), nearly half of those diagnosed with depression also have an anxiety disorder – a disability from which 18% of the population suffers.

 Sleep Deprivation Affects Heart Health